 Here are a few things you should probably do:

-Before a big day of physical activity, people need to sleep in order to gain that energy.
+Before a big day of physical activity, people need to sleep in order to gain how is it used that energy.
 When kids are young, they get tired pretty easily and most sleep fine (apparently!), so getting them to bed shouldn’t be too stressful.
 It would be a lot easier still if they had a morning and evening routine, but you probably have that system covered already.

 Bring a second pair of clothes